-Lough Ramor Caravan and Camping Park is a beautiful caravan park found on the south western shore of Lough Ramor, which is one of Ireland’s most popular and beautiful lakes.
+Lough Ramor Caravan and Camping Park is a beautiful caravan park in Virginia Cavan, found on the south western shore of Lough Ramor, which is one of Ireland’s most popular and beautiful lakes.

 The park has pitches suitable for motorhomes, touring caravans and tents, with several hardstanding pitches available with electric hook-ups.
 The camping area at Lough Ramor is generously sized and clever landscaping ensures a degree of privacy for all guests during their stay.
 Additional facilities available at this campsite in Ireland include an amenities block with showers, WCs and basins, plus there are fresh water points.
 Guests can also access a lovely picnic area overlooking the lake.